The network’s slow – why?

 "Excellent approach to reporting"

 "There are plenty of performance monitoring tools on the market, so anyone wanting to compete in this area has to stand out.
-PNC/QoS stands out because someone has sat down and thought about how to build a flexible product and make it usable"
+Profiler Plus stands out because someone has sat down and thought about how to build a flexible product and make it usable"

 Why Ping (and other ICMP based tools) does not give you the answers